-To address these issues, the team began carrying out annual spoor surveys to pick up on population trends of these species.
-Direct monitoring of certain species, collation of tourist data and ranger sightings and a comprehensive park-wide call-up survey conducted in 2012, all contributed to a better understanding of the park’s lion and spotted hyena populations.
-This short study affirmed concerns about the extremely low lion density: in 2010 a population of less than 50 lions was estimated to be surviving in the park, which potentially could support over 200.
+The team began work in 2009, carrying out annual spoor surveys to pick up on population trends of these species.
+Direct monitoring of certain species, collation of tourist data and ranger sightings, and comprehensive park-wide call-up surveys conducted every 5 years or so, all contributed to a better understanding of the park’s large carnivores.

 Key to the approach of AWCF and partners has been to timeously identify threats to resident predators and mitigate effectively.
 Historically, identified threats for lions included over-hunting in the concessions surrounding the park, retaliatory killings for livestock attacks outside the park and a severely depleted prey base within the park, largely due to bushmeat poaching.
 For wild dogs, the main problem was lack of prey.
 Together with the Gonarezhou Conservation Trust (GCT), we instigated programs to address these threats, including a moratorium on lion hunting in the area until the population recovered, anti-poaching (headed by GCT) and a human-wildlife conflict mitigation program.

 We are pleased to say that the Gonarezhou National Park now supports over 120 lions (up from just 31 in 2009), several hundred leopard and spotted hyenas, and a healthy population of 100-120 endangered African wild dogs (up from only a handful of packs in 2009).